-To meet the graduation requirements of the VCE, each student must satisfactorily complete a total of 16 Units of study.
+To meet the graduation requirements of the VCE, each student must satisfactorily complete a total of 16 Units of study over the two years of the VCE.
 Up to eight of these Units may be VCE VET Units.

 Satisfactorily completed Units must include: